vinc/vinc.cc/source/about.html.md

 ---
-title: Biography of Vinc
+title: About Vinc
 ---

-# Biography of Vinc
+# About Vinc

-I came to this world 449,947,500 seconds after Unix Epoch at 48.4998763 degrees of latitude and -2.7518657 of longitude.
+I came to this world `449,947,500` seconds after Unix Epoch at `48.4998763` degrees of latitude and `-2.7518657` of longitude.
 I spent my childhood between the sea and the forest, and I remain, more than a gigasecond later, most at peace when I am surrounded by nature.

 ## Education